soxueren/atsd/forecasting/README.md

 #### Forecast Settings:

-- Forecasting settings can be left in automatic mode for easy setup.
+- Forecasting settings can be left in their default, automatic mode for easy setup.
-- ATSD selects the most accurate forecasting algorithm for each time-series separately based on a ranking system.
+- ATSD selects the most accurate forecasting algorithm for each time series separately based on a ranking system.
 - The winning algorithm is used to compute forecasts for the next day, week, or month.
 - Pre-computed forecasts can be used in the rule engine.
-- Basic automatic adhoc forecasting can be used directly in graphs and widgets, and forecasts will be calculated for 1 week with automatic settings.
+- Basic automatic ad hoc forecasting can be used directly in graphs and widgets, and forecasts will be calculated for 1 week with automatic settings.

 ![](resources/forecasts3.png)